eProsima/fastdds-visualizer-plugin/docs/rst/developer_manual/installation/sources/linux.rst

 It is possible to activate them with the opportune `CMake options <https://colcon.readthedocs.io/en/released/reference/verb/build.html#cmake-options>`_ when calling colcon_ or CMake_.
-For more details, please refer to the :ref:`cmake_options` section.
+For more details, please refer to the :ref:`cmake_installation` section.
 For a detailed description of the Gtest installation process, please refer to the `Gtest Installation Guide <https://github.com/google/googletest>`_.